Neuropeptides, itch, pruritus, prurigo, psoriasis, atopic dermatitis, substance P, histamine, sensory nerves

 ANATOMY OF CUTANEOUS NERVES

 Barring the stratum corneum, the entirety of the human skin is innervated.
 The nerves that innervate the skin, apart from the face, consist of cutaneous branches of musculocutaneous nerves that segmentally arise from the spinal nerves.
 Branches of trigeminal nerves in the facial tissue are responsible for its innervation.
 At the dermal subcutaneous junction, the primary nerve trunks enter the subcutaneous fat tissue and divide, forming a branching network.
 This nerve plexus supplies the vasculature, adnexal structures, and encapsulated sensory nerves (eg, Pacinian corpuscles).
 The nerve fibers subsequently rearrange into small nerve bundles, which, together with the blood and lymphatic vessels, form a network of interlaced nerves both beneath and within the epidermis (Fig. 21-1).1,2 Sensory and autonomic nerve fibers constitute cutaneous nerve fibers.
 Afferent impulses are conducted from the periphery of sensory nerves to cell bodies in the dorsal root ganglia (DRG) and to the trigeminal ganglion in the face.
-Because of their unipolar nature, one branch of a cutaneous sensory neuron’s single axon extends from their cell body towards the periphery, and the other extends toward ...
+Because of their unipolar nature, one branch of a cutaneous sensory neuron’s single axon extends from their cell body towards the periphery, ...